Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

 Read the full review: Mission QX-2

-If your budget can stretch as high as £500, these standmounts are no brainers, offering stunning sound and elegant looks at a competitive price that see them taking the trophy at the top of their class.
+If your budget can stretch as high as this, these standmounts are no brainers.
+They offer stunning sound and elegant looks at a competitive price that see them taking the trophy at the top of their class.
+Another triumph for KEF.

 Read the full review: KEF Q350